Core Module Information

 Upon completion of this module you will be able to

-LO2: Evaluate the ethical aspects of data collection, storage and usage such as the fairness and accountability in data-driven products/services, based on major ethical theories
+LO2: Synthesise the ethical aspects of data governance (such as the fairness and accountability), based on major academic theories

-LO3: Critically interpret relevant regulatory frameworks and potentially apply international standards to contemporary data governance and ethics of organisations
+LO3: Critically evaluate the implications of relevant regulatory frameworks and international standards for the data governance and ethics of diverse organisations.

 Full Details of Teaching and Assessment